Advanced Medical Care Logo

 • Glutathione injections and antioxidant therapy, when appropriate

-We’re here to help you feel rested, restored, and fully supported - whether you’re battling chronic fatigue, adjusting to a new sleep schedule, or just want to sleep more deeply again.
-Call us today at: 347-571-9389 (Queens) or 929-552-2973 (Brooklyn) or book your appointment online now and start seeing improvements in your sleep quality.
+We’re here to help you feel rested, restored, and fully supported.
+Call us at 347-571-9389 (Queens) or 929-552-2973 (Brooklyn), or book your appointment online today.

 Frequently Asked Questions About Antioxidants for Sleep Support